lambdaisland/launchpad/README.md

  :launchpad/shadow-build-ids [] ; which shadow builds to start, although it may
-                                ; be preferable to configure this as part of ; specific aliases in your main deps.edn }
+                                ; be preferable to configure this as part of ; specific aliases in your main deps.edn ;; which shadow builds to automatically connect to if `--emacs` flag is provided :launchpad/shadow-connect-ids []
+ }
 ```